 Reporter, consultant on African issues

-Nizar Manek is a writer for Africa Confidential and Foreign Affairs, among others, and has reported across a range of African countries, from Egypt to Djibouti.
-Series include Egypt’s $9.4bn. slush funds concealed from budgetary accounting, the toxic loans and financial restructuring of of Tunisia’s state-owned banks after Ben Ali, a $1.1bn.
-Nigerian oil licence secretly awarded by an Abacha-era minister to himself, and the saga of Ethiopia’s $4.8bn.
-Grand Renaissance Dam.
-Nizar’s reporting has earned several prizes and nominations, including a Citation from the Overseas Press Club of America for a Morton Frank Award for best international magazine business reporting.
-Separate freelance work as third-party regional expert hired to write corporate investigations and risk assessment reports on the Maghreb, Horn of Africa, and Great Lakes, and as a research assistant to AC's editor-in-chief Patrick Smith on a West Africa book project, and co-authored a forthcoming book chapter commissioned by the Center for International Development at Harvard/ESID, titled, 'Political Economy of a Family-Led Sector in Crisis: Industrial Policy and Political Connections in Egypt's Automotive Industry.'
-Nizar is a graduate of the London School of Economics and Columbia University, and began his career with fellowships at the Financial Times and Barron’s.
+Freelance reporter on business, economics, military, and political issues for Africa Confidential, Foreign Affairs, and others.
+Reported across a range of African countries, from Egypt to Djibouti.
+Series include award-winning revelations of Egypt’s $9.4bn. slush funds concealed from budgetary accounting, toxic loans and restructuring of Tunisia’s state-owned banks, $1.1bn.
+Nigerian oil licence secretly awarded by Abacha-era minister to himself, coverage of saga over Ethiopia’s $4.8bn.
+Grand Renaissance Dam and Nile Basin hydro-politics.
+Reporting earned several prizes and nominations, including Citation from Overseas Press Club of America for The Morton Frank Award for best international magazine business reporting.
+Separate freelance work as third-party regional expert hired to write corporate investigations and risk assessment reports on the Maghreb, Horn of Africa, and Great Lakes, as a research assistant to AC’s editor-in-chief Patrick Smith on a West Africa book project, and co-author of a forthcoming book chapter commissioned by the Center for International Development at Harvard/ESID, ‘Political Economy of Family-Led Sector in Crisis: Industrial Policy and Political Connections in the Egyptian Automotive Industry.’
+Studied at London School of Economics, Columbia Law School, Columbia Journalism School, followed with fellowships at Financial Times in London and Barron’s in New York.